CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

 ## Performance Improvements

-Optimizing the native bridge is key to keeping Capacitor Android apps responsive.
+Optimizing the native bridge is key to keeping React Native Android apps responsive.
 Here, we’ll look at practical ways to boost performance based on real-world use cases.

 ### Minimizing Bridge Load